|Module Title||INTRODUCTION TO SOILS AND THEIR MANAGEMENT|

 |Practical||9 Hours (3 x 3 hours)|

-The lecture course opens with a consideration of soil physical and chemical processes.
-It then goes on to describe their implications for soil management and plant growth.
+The lecture course opens with a consideration of soil physical and chemical processes, describing their implications for soil management and plant growth.

 Soil constituents and physical properties covered include particle size distribution; organisation of soil particles and creation of pore space; variations in soil texture, structure and their effects on aeration/water supply; processes leading to the development of structure in soils; soil water content, conductivity and moisture potentials; temperature and heat fluxes in soils.
 The soil nutrient and fertility section covers soil acidity and liming; major nutrient cycles, the assessment of nutrient availability; principles of using manures and fertilisers; nutrient losses and their environmental impact.

-Soil management practices described include drainage problems and their alleviation; irrigation need and practice; cultivation and its effect on soils; compaction, erosion and soil degradation problems.
+Soil managementtopics covered include drainage problems and their alleviation; irrigation need and practice; cultivation and its effect on soils; compaction, erosion and soil degradation problems.

-The course finishes with a consideration of soil-climate interactions as they affect agricultural potential.
+The course finishes with a consideration of soil-climate interactions as they affect land potential.
 Included in this section is a discussion of classification systems for various land use and pollution control purposes.

 Practical classes provide experience across the themes covered in lectures.
 A field visit demonstrates soil variation and its implications for land use/vegetation.
 Laboratory sessions include assessments of basic soil constituents (texture, moisture, organic matter and pH) for samples taken from the field visit site.
-Computer workshops use an N-cycle model to provide data on flows of nitrogen for different agricultural management and soils.
+A computer workshop uses an N-cycle model to provide data on flows of nitrogen for different agricultural management and soils.
 Data handling and presentation skills are developed in practical sessions.